 - More Places to See in Rome: Villa Borghese, Quartiere Coppedè, Appia Antica, Parco degli Acquedotti

-When visiting Rome for the first time, you need to get your bearings as its big.
+When visiting Rome for the first time, you need to get your bearings as it’s a big city, but most of central Rome’s ancient historic sites are within walking distance.
 So let’s loosely break it down.

 To the west is the Vatican and to the east is the Stazione Termini, the central transport hub for bus and train (including from the airport) and a bustling area in its own right.

-To the south is the iconic Colosseum and much of the Roman city, while the Villa Borghese is to the north.
+To the south are the iconic Colosseum and much of the Roman city, while the Villa Borghese Gallery is to the north.